orbit-online/upkg/README.md

 This field will be populated by μpkg with the version specified in the global install command or the dependency specification.
 It is used to determine whether an install command should overwrite or skip the package.
-You need _must not_ specify it.
+You _must not_ specify it.

 ```
 {
   ...
-  "version": "v0.9.2",
+  "version": "refs/tags/v0.9.2",
   ...
 }
 ```